BijoSebastian/UR5/Docs/Add gripper and table.md

 ```
 The workspace should build without any errors

-## Configuring the robot with gripper using MoveIt setup assistant
+## Configuring the robot with gripper and a table using MoveIt setup assistant

-We will be using the MoveIt setup assistant for generating the SRDF file for our robot.
+We will be using the MoveIt setup assistant for generating the SRDF file for our workcell consisting of the robot, gripper and the table.
 Follow the steps below:

-- The Setup assistant will need a top level xacro that instantiates a UR5 model and a 3F gripper model and then defines the connection between the two in the form of a macro.
-The new macro should then be instantiated.
+- The Setup assistant will need a top level xacro.
+The top level xacro should define a macro that instantiates a UR5 model and a 3F gripper model and then defines the connection between the two in the form of a macro.
+The macro will also define the table and attach the robot to the table.
+This new macro should then be instantiated.

-- Use the arm.xacro file provided [here](https://github.com/BijoSebastian/UR5/blob/main/description/arm.xacro).
-This method will be used later to add a table or a workpiece into the planning scenario by editing the xacro file and adding in the corresponding urdf files.
+- Use the workcell.xacro file provided [here](https://github.com/BijoSebastian/UR5/blob/main/description/workcell.xacro).

 - Launch the setup assistant (Ensure that you have sourced the workspace before doing this)
 ```